 Emily won nine provincial titles and nine national championships while still in the amateur ranks.
 After that, she turned pro and quickly started working her way up through the professional ranks.
 We first met Emily in 2009 on our first trip to Ray’s Indoor Mountain Bike Park in Cleveland, Ohio.
 Ray was putting on a pro race for both men and women, with $1000 in cash (all in 1-dollar bills) going to the winner of each class.
 Emily was 20, but she looked more like 16.
 She and Catharine Pendrel were the top two riders among the women in that event.
 Catharine would go on to win two Elite Women’s UCI World Championships and two overall World Cup titles in the years ahead, but Emily beat her at Ray’s that day to take home the $1000.

-Now, 10 years later, Emily has risen to become one of the top cross-country racers on the planet.
+Emily has since risen to become one of the top cross-country racers on the planet.
 She’s won two Canadian National Championship titles in the elite ranks.
 She also won the Pan American Games title two years ago.
 At the end of 2016, Emily was ranked third on the planet in the World Cup series.
 When she got to the World Championships last year, she finished third and picked up the bronze medal.
 The Olympics, however, were another matter.

 Emily has qualified for the Olympics twice.
 The first time, in London in 2012, she broke her collarbone in training, three days before the big Olympic mountain bike race.
 Unwilling to sit out the event, Emily raced anyway, putting up with the pain just so she could actually race in the Olympics.
 She ended up finishing 24th.

-Last summer, Emily traveled to Brazil for her second shot at the Olympics.
+In 2016, Emily traveled to Brazil for her second shot at the Olympics.
 She was in fourth place in the final lap in Rio and was gaining on Pendrel but couldn’t close the gap.
 She finished in fourth place, 2 seconds behind her teammate.
 Catharine picked up the bronze medal for Canada.
-Emily could have been happy with a fourth- place finish, but she wasn’t.
-She was bat- tling to win an Olympic medal.
+Emily could have been happy with a fourth-place finish, but she wasn’t.
+She was battling to win an Olympic medal.
 If the opportunity comes again, she’ll fight even harder.
 And next time, if all goes well, she’ll be going for the gold.
 It’s never an easy ride to the top, but Emily isn’t the type to give up.